 Earth Day Celebration Guide

-Did you know Earth Day originated in 1970 from a Senator in Wisconin?
-Earth Day (Monday, April 22nd) is a lovely reminder to celebrate our planet which sustains us, brings us joy, and is one of the greatest teachers for us and our children.
+Did you know Earth Day originated in 1970 from a Senator in Wisconsin?
+Earth Day (Tuesday, April 22nd) is a lovely reminder to celebrate our planet which sustains us, brings us joy, and is one of the greatest teachers for us and our children.
 Earth is truly a beautiful place and in Waukesha County we are certainly blessed.
 By doing the activities listed below, we can help make our world a happier and healthier place to live!
-Here are 8 awesome ways to Celebrate Earth Day 2024
+Here are 8 awesome ways to Celebrate Earth Day 2025:

 Please thank our local Earth Day Guide Sponsor: